Section 4: Will I Get Seriously Ill from COVID-19?

 For information specifically relating to COVID-19 and minorities, please see MSAA’s webinar, “Understanding the COVID-19 Impact on MS in People of Color.”

 Also see Closing the Gap: Latinos, Health Care, and COVID-19 for an in-depth discussion on how COVID-19 is spotlighting the long-standing race-based health disparities in American communities and our healthcare systems.
-Speakers include Politico’s Renuka Rayasam, California Attorney General and Biden nominee for US Secretary of Health and Human Services (HHS) Xavier Becerra, and Congressman Raul Ruiz, MD.
+Speakers include Politico’s Renuka Rayasam, US Secretary of Health and Human Services (HHS) Xavier Becerra, and Congressman Raul Ruiz, MD.

 For general information on how MS affects minorities, please read MSAA’s cover story, “Disease Effects and Needs of Minority Populations with MS.”